 Evangelical Hospice Welcomes New Volunteers and Staff

-Topics covered during training included Hospice philosophy, communication skills, care and comfort measures, understanding bereavement and volunteer opportunities.
-Recently hired staff also attended the training to familiarize themselves with the philosophy and mission of Hospice.
+Topics covered during training included Evangelical’s Hospice philosophy, communication skills, care and comfort measures, understanding bereavement and volunteer opportunities.
+Recently hired staff, Kara Persun, Volunteer Liaison and Kathy Paul, RN, also attended the training to familiarize themselves with the philosophy and mission of Evangelical Hospice.

 The comprehensive Hospice program of Evangelical Community Hospital is celebrating its 25th year of service and helps patients with life-limiting illnesses and their families take comfort through care at home, providing support, giving breaks to a caregiver, and more.
 This is done through the valuable time given by volunteers who support patients and their families by providing care, visiting, listening, running errands, assisting with meals, and more.
 Evangelical’s philosophy of Hospice care emphasizes symptom management and adding quality of life to each day.

 At the end of the three day session, Hospice welcomed 11 new volunteers to the fold of individuals who have chosen to give their time to help during life’s most difficult moments bringing the program’s volunteer brigade to nearly 100 strong.

 For more information about Evangelical Hospice, volunteer opportunities, and available services call 570-522-2550.